Key Types of Insurance Policies You Should Get In Singapore (2023)

 Rank 1: Health insurance (ESSENTIAL)

-- What: This covers the really expensive Hospital and surgical bills and outpatient care, usually this is an enhancement to Medishield Life, which is a government basic health plan which is for public hospitals up to B2 ward/service.
+- What: This covers the really expensive Hospital and surgical bills and outpatient care; usually, this is an enhancement to Medishield Life, which is a government basic health plan for public hospitals up to B2 ward/service.

-- Recommended Benchmark: Private Hospital (or at least public A).
-Reason because I have personally seen the differences in treatment from both private vs public hospitals and it’s quite a world of difference.
+- Recommended Benchmark: At least public A or Private if you can afford it.
+The reason because I have personally seen the differences in treatment between both private and public hospitals, and it’s quite a world of difference.

 - Why it’s important: MOST IMPORTANT.
 This is the one that usually causes the most damage financially.
 Because you are neither dead nor 100% healthy.
 It can be very painful to survive using your own cash or have less than the best care for you.
-One cancer chemotherapy session can be $5-6k and surgery can be anywhere between 15k to 40k for a private quality standard.
-If you need more on this you can read my personal story here.
+One cancer chemotherapy session costs around $5,000 to $6,000, and surgery can be anywhere between $15,000 to $40,000 for a private quality standard.
+If you want to learn more about this, you can read my personal story here.

-- Term Life: This is a purely coverage focused product, where all your monthly/yearly premiums go into coverage, so at the end of 65 years old, you are no longer covered and there is no cash component to this.
-This is what most savvy people recommend because they know how to use the excess cash saved to invest for better returns
+- Term Life: This is a purely coverage-focused product, where all your monthly/yearly premiums go into coverage, so at the end of the term (usually 65 years old), you are no longer covered.
+This also means there is no cash component and is what most savvy people recommend because they know how to use the excess cash saved to invest for better returns

-- Whole Life: This is a mix of coverage product and savings component tied to it, where there is a cash value associated with your policy
+- Whole Life: This is a mix of coverage product with a savings component tied to it.
+There is a cash value associated with your policy

-- Investment-Linked Product (ILP): This is a variant of the life policy where they mix in the investment component into coverage.
-Often with a long lock in period before seeing returns
+- Investment-Linked Product (ILP): This is a variant of the life policy where they mix the investment component into coverage.
+Often with a long lock-in period before seeing returns

 - What: In case of death, your family gets paid the total sum assured